karamimamali/FlaskArticly/README.md

 # FlaskArticly
+## warning!!!
+Some parts of web-site could not work because of the changing in some modules.
+I don't update this repository so often so you might want to change some parts of it :)

 ## simple wep app with Flask , "Articly"

 * You can look how this code integrating with database.